Continental Deli Bar Bistro

 Forget slimy beans and pineapple rings, Continental Deli Bar Bistro in Newtown is serving up an elaborate spread of Ortiz anchovies, La Belle-Iloise sardines and mussels escabeche, alongside other European delicacies, straight from the can.
 That's right, ladies and gentlemen, the tin is in.

-Before you leave, don't forget to take a moment to peruse the dry goods, most of which you've probably never seen before.
+But back in store, when you're ready to leave, don't forget to take a moment to peruse the dry goods, most of which you've probably never seen before.
 If you're still hung up about being forced to eat baked beans as a child, maybe grab one of Continental's homemade versions on the way out.

 Images: Kimberley Low.